Skip to main content

 Answers: B and C

-Urgent care centers are designed to handle illnesses and injuries that are not life-threatening but can’t necessarily wait for an appointment with your primary care doctor.
+Urgent care centers are designed to handle illnesses and injuries that aren’t life-threatening but can’t necessarily wait for an appointment with your primary care doctor.

 “These medical clinics are designed to treat most common urgent issues that people traditionally went to the ER for,” says Dr. Ali.
 Many are open 24 hours a day and don’t require an appointment.

-In addition to UTIs or sore throats, urgent care centers are equipped to handle things like:
+In addition to a UTI or sore throat, urgent care centers are equipped to handle things like:

 • Ear infections